 Get help for lymphedema.
 Lymphedema is a painful swelling, usually in an arm or leg, which happens when the body’s lymphatic fluid fails to circulate properly and builds up in the soft tissue instead.
 There are several ways to manage lymphedema.
 Your doctor or nurse can give you tips to prevent and reduce the swelling.

 Learn more about breast cancer.
 Having accurate information helps you to make the choices that are right for you.
 Turn to trustworthy sources for reliable information about breast cancer.
 The National Cancer Information Service (1-800-4-CANCER) is an excellent source of medical information.
-So are CancerCare’s Connect Education Workshops and publications, which provide the latest cancer information from leading experts.
+So are CancerCare’s publications and Connect Education Workshops, which provide the latest cancer information from leading experts.